manoa-grindz/manoa-grindz.github.io/index.md

 ![](images/events.png)
 <br />
 <br />
-Manoa Grindz also offers a way for restaurant owners to add their own food locations into our site.
-By visiting the Add Restaurant page, you can
+Manoa Grindz also offers a way for you to submit restaurants that you want to see on the site.
+By going to the Add Restaurant page, you can fill out a form that includes information about your food location on campus.
+Your submitted form will then be reviewed and submitted to our database of restaurants:
 <br />
 <br />
 ![](images/events.png)